rafadalibera/gemini-cli-config/README.md

 This directory contains the configuration files that are automatically copied to your Gemini CLI home directory (`~/.gemini` on Linux or `%USERPROFILE%/.gemini` on Windows) during the setup process.

 -   `settings.json`: This is the primary configuration file for the Gemini CLI.
 You can modify it to change the default behavior, logging, output formats, and other tool settings.
 -   `.env`: This file is used to store environment variables.
-While the current setup uses `gcloud` ADC for authentication, you could use this file to set an `API_KEY` or other sensitive information if you were using a different authentication method.
+While the current setup uses `gcloud` ADC for authentication, you could use this file to set an `GOOGLE_CLOUD_PROJECT` or other sensitive information if you were using a different authentication method.